Skip to content

 Toulouse (less than 1 hour by car), Gers

 Château Puissentut is a 17th-century half-timbered estate in the Gers, under an hour from Toulouse, with sage-green shutters and a 17th-century pigeonnier set on four stone arches.
 The grounds give couples complete creative freedom over the layout of the day.
 Fourteen bedrooms sleep 27 on site, external caterers are welcome, and the property hosts up to 120 seated guests.
-Venue hire starts at €3,750, among the most accessible in the collection.
+Venue hire starts at €3,750, at the accessible end of the château range.

 Why We Love It